rust-lang/rustc-dev-guide/src/overview/overview.md

    having to check if a tuple's fields are `Sized` when type checking a `tuple.0` expression.

+The HIR is _well-formed_ (WF) when it satisfies a set of requirements that include but are not limited to:

+- well-formedness of types in type signatures
+- object safety is respected
+- function call ABI requirements (e.g. for "rust-call") are satisfied
+- receiver type can be used as a self type
+- variances are compatible
+- and many more

-Note that HIR WF checking are not the only place where WF checks take place: there are further WF checks in THIR/MIR to complement HIR WF checks.
+Note that HIR WF checking are also not the only place where WF checks take
+place: there are further WF checks in THIR/MIR to complement HIR WF checks.

 #### HIR Body Type-checking